Kinovea/kinovea-docs/source/measurement/tracking.rst

 Tracking parameters
 -------------------
 Unlike the trajectory tool the sizes of the search and object windows cannot be directly modified from the object configuration dialog.
-In order to change the default sizes for these windows go to Options > Preferences > Drawings > Tracking.
+In order to change the default sizes for these windows go to :menuselection:`Options --> Preferences --> Drawings --> Tracking`.

-.. tip:: Use the trajectory tool configuration dialog to visually figure out the appropriate size of the object and search window, then enter these parameters in the Preferences.
+.. tip:: Use the trajectory tool configuration dialog to visually figure out the appropriate size of the object and search window, then enter these parameters in the preferences.

 Tracked coordinate system
 -------------------------------